quasarframework/quasar/docs/src/pages/quasar-cli-vite/handling-process-env.md

   console.log(`I'm on a development build`)
 }

-// process.env.
-MODE is the <mode> in
+// process∙env∙MODE is the <mode> in
 // "quasar dev/build -m <mode>"
 // (defaults to 'spa' if -m parameter is not specified)